You're reading

 Share this story

-TLDR: Too many meetings confuse confidence with competence, letting the loudest voice take over while better ideas sit quietly on the sidelines.
-It’s rarely malicious; just bad habits, misplaced certainty, and a culture that rewards noise over thinking.
-Make space for the thoughtful voices and meetings get smarter, faster and far, far less painful.
+TLDR: Too many meetings mistake confidence for competence.
+The loudest voice ends up steering the conversation while better ideas sit quietly on the sidelines.
+Make space for the thoughtful voices and meetings get sharper, quicker and a lot less painful.

 This dynamic feels particularly visible in marketing.
 It’s a discipline where opinions are easy to form and hard to disprove in the moment.
 A skimmed article, a trending buzzword, a strong hunch; suddenly everyone has a view.
 Some of those views are useful.
-Many aren’t.
-Yet the ideas that dominate discussion are often the ones delivered with the most confidence or seniority, not the ones most grounded in evidence, experience or an understanding of what’s actually likely to deliver the work.
+Plenty aren’t.

 That has real consequences.
-Time is wasted exploring ideas that won’t survive contact with reality.
+Teams waste time chasing ideas that fall apart the moment they meet reality.
 More importantly, opportunities are missed.
 Thoughtful insights, less theatrically delivered, are often sidelined or never voiced at all.

-This isn’t about villainising people.
-But when interruptions and dismissive reactions become the norm, they quietly reshape how decisions get made.
-Over time, they teach people that it’s safer to stay quiet than to contribute carefully.
+This isn’t about blaming individuals.
+But when interruptions and dismissive reactions become normal, they slowly change how decisions get made.
+People learn it’s safer to stay quiet.

-Because if we don’t, the loudest voice will keep winning.
-And the smartest ideas will continue to go unheard.
+Because if we don’t, the loudest voice keeps winning.
+And the smartest ideas stay unsaid.

 Listen to "Let me just stop you there" on Marketing Mixtape